Canada introduces new tools for law enforcement to investigate threats and keep Canadians safe

 News provided byPublic Safety and Emergency Preparedness Canada

-OTTAWA, ON, March 12, 2026 /CNW/ - From street crime to national security threats, criminal activity is increasingly being enabled by digital, globalized, and sophisticated crime networks.
-To keep Canadians safe, Canada's new government is strengthening the Criminal Code and giving law enforcement and the Canadian Security Intelligence Service (CSIS) the tools they need to disrupt crime, investigate serious threats, and protect our communities.
+PEEL, ON, March 13, 2026 /CNW/ - From street crime to national security threats, criminal activity is increasingly being enabled by digital, globalized, and sophisticated crime networks.
+To keep Canadians safe, Canada's new government is strengthening the Criminal Code and giving law enforcement and the Canadian Security Intelligence Service (CSIS) the tools they need to disrupt crime, investigate serious threats, and protect communities.

-Today, the Honourable Gary Anandasangaree, Minister of Public Safety, and the Honourable Sean Fraser, Minister of Justice and Attorney General of Canada, announced the introduction of an act to keep Canadians safe (Bill C-22).
-This proposed legislation, informed by extensive consultations, would bring Canadian laws in line with our major allies including the Five Eyes, all of whom have lawful access regimes.
-In an increasingly dangerous world, the important tools in Bill C-22 will make our country safer and more secure.
+To better protect Canadians – as announced yesterday, March 12, 2026, by the Honourable Gary Anandasangaree, Minister of Public Safety and the Honorable Sean Fraser, Minister of Justice and Attorney General of Canada – the Honourable Ruby Sahota, Secretary of State (Combatting Crime) and Peel Police Chief Nishan Duraiappah reiterated new measures in the Government's introduction of an act to keep Canadians safe (Bill C-22).
+Informed by extensive consultations, the bill would align Canadian laws with those of major allies, including the Five Eyes, all of whom have lawful access regimes.
+In an increasingly dangerous world, the tools in Bill C-22 will enhance national safety and security.

 New technologies make communication faster and more accessible, but they can also be misused.
 Criminals and those who pose a threat to Canada's security use the digital environment in many ways to commit serious crimes, such as: child sexual exploitation, extortion, human trafficking, and money laundering, often through organized crime networks.
 It is also a place where threats to Canada can be planned, coordinated, and financed, including terrorist attacks, violent extremism, and foreign interference.